 How your third-party logistics provider can help you prevent inventory shrinkage

-The assumption built into the shrinkage factor in 3PL contracts is that you would damage or lose a certain amount of inventory if you handled your order fulfillment in-house.
+The assumption built into the shrinkage factor in third party contracts is that you would damage or lose a certain amount of inventory if you handled your order fulfillment in-house as opposed to in a 3PL process.
 At Red Stag Fulfillment, we are fulfillment professionals, and we think that means we should be held to a higher standard.
 That’s why we have a zero shrinkage allowance.
 If we break or lose an item, we pay you for the wholesale cost.

 The best fulfillment services companies will have low or no shrinkage allowances.
 So, when you outsource your fulfillment operations, you may be able to reduce your shrinkage rate.
 Placing your order fulfillment in the hands of professionals could actually save you money.